 ASiT functions through the input of its elected speciality and regional representatives and serves the needs of trainees beyond its formal membership through training courses, and trainee grants, prizes and fellowships.
 Membership costs just £40 as a medical student or £60 otherwise.
 This fee has remained as low as possible whilst aiming to maximise return to trainees.
 The highlight of this is the ASiT Annual Conference, with around 1,500 delegates attending a weekend of educational courses, scientific presentations (with over 1000 abstract submissions received), lectures and topical debate on all aspects of surgery and surgical training.

-The Association represents the views of surgical trainees through representation on the councils of the Surgical Royal Colleges, ISCP, JCST, and numerous other working parties and committees.
-Unlike many other junior doctor trainee groups, ASiT remains independent of the Surgical Royal Colleges and other professional medical organisations and is run by trainees, for trainees, to promote excellence in training.
+The Association represents the views of surgical trainees through representation on the councils of the four Royal Colleges of Surgeons, Speciality Advisory Committees and the Joint Committee on Surgical Training as well as numerous other working parties.
+Unlike many other junior doctor trainee groups, ASiT remains independent of other professional medical organisations and is run by trainees, for trainees, to promote excellence in training.